shenoy-anurag/gossip-protocol/README.md

 # gossip-protocol
 Gossip protocol implementation using Erlang and Actor model.

+## Team Members
+- Anurag Shenoy

+## What is working
+- Creation of Supervisor.
+- Creation of Actors.
+- Assigning a topology (Line, 2D, 3D, Imperfect 3D, and Full).
+- PushSum.
+- Gossip.

 ## Usage
 ### Main
 1. Open a terminal and change directory to `src`.